Dan Howdle December 16th, 2024

 Of those providers with FUP data limits on tethering, it should be noted you probably won't have to worry if you only tether from time to time – when you're main broadband connection goes down, for example.
 However, those providers should be avoided if you're looking at tethering as your main, or sometimes-main home internet connection.

 Three has no tethering restrictions whatsoever, not in terms of overall data, not in its FUP, and not in terms of the number of devices you can tether.
 It also offers a range of SIM types for tablets, phones and mobile broadband.
-This specific SIM, the Three Lite Unlimited, as the name suggests, has no data limit either, meaning you can tether till your heart's content.
-At just £20, and with the potential to replace your home broadband connection, if with limited wifi range, then this is a great pick.
+Three Unlimited SIMs come with a variety of contract lengths of one month, 12 months or 24 months.

 If you've not heard of VOXI, it is a sub-brand of Vodafone, originally launched to provide affordable SIMs to a younger customer.
 That's not the case anymore, and VOXI SIMs are for everyone.
 Vodafone, and the other large providers, mostly don't provide PAYG SIMs anymore in the traditional sense.
 And other providers, like VOXI and giffgaff, provide PAYG in the form of a monthly rolling contract where you're able to opt out or change your limits and features every 30 days.